-During 2018, the Company announced signing letter of intent ("LOI") agreements with eight unrelated partnering entities.
-In each LOI, we have agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications.
-Each of the parties to the LOI agreements have agreed to report the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.
-All samples committed by the Company for 2018 delivery, through this LOI program, have been delivered and received, and all but one of the recipients has initiated testing and reporting activity.
-The one remaining recipient has test work planned for Q1 2019.
-The Company plans to continue this LOI program of introducing scandium for trial testing by partners through agreements with more potential customers in 2019.
+During 2018 and 2019, the Company announced that it entered into letter of intent ("LOI") agreements with nine unrelated partnering entities.
+In each LOI, we have agreed to contribute scandium samples, either in form of scandium master alloy product, or aluminum-scandium alloy product, for trial testing by the partners in their downstream manufacturing applications

-These formal LOI agreements, with distinct industry segment leaders, represent a key marketing program demonstrating precisely how scandium will perform in specific products, and in production-specific environments.
-Potential scandium customers insist on these sample testing opportunities, directly in their research facilities or on their shop floor, to ensure their full understanding of the impacts, benefits, and costing implications of introducing scandium into their traditional aluminum feedstocks.
+These formal LOI sampling agreements, with distinct industry segment leaders, represent a key marketing program for the Company, demonstrating how scandium will perform in specific products and in production-specific environments.
+Potential scandium customers insist on these sample testing opportunities, directly in their research facilities or on their shop floor, to ensure their full understanding of the impacts and benefits of introducing scandium into their traditional aluminum feedstocks.